 Along these same lines, you must consider if the market dynamics will allow you to introduce your product to the category, solve the problem and make a profit.
 Is there space in the market and can you economically succeed serving the consumer in your chosen category?

 Consumers have to pay to play.
 If they aren’t willing to pay money for your food or beverage item, then you’re out of luck and will not experience growth.

 The Promise: Is it Credible, Compelling and Unique?

 The second component of a Food Money Machine is the promise you make to consumers to get them to buy.
 This component is frequently overlooked, or its importance grossly under-estimated.
 The way to get a shopper to buy is to offer a promise that is different (or at least different enough) from the competition, and one that provides a genuinely compelling benefit.
 In addition, this promise must be credible.

 The promise is what gets the consumer to buy.
-Most people (especially research and development chefs) find this idea troublesome and are conflicted by it.
-Don’t consumers buy because of the product nutritionals and flavor profile?
+Most people (especially chefs) find this idea troublesome and are conflicted by it.
+Don’t consumers buy because of the flavor and product nutritionals?
 At the end of the day, a consumer doesn’t really want nor need a particular food product; they only buy based on the promise of how they’ll benefit from the food product.

 For example, nobody buys a dozen eggs because they want eggs—they want a satisfying breakfast or a delicious cake to share with friends and family.